0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 <img style="border: 0;" src="/img/2021/20210102_G2.png" />

 The `Growth portfolio` returned **+55%** which was well ahead of both it's benchmarks, though more volatile than I'd like.
-This return was largely due to my market timing of the entry point (after years waiting!), I never really believed in the can't time the market mantra - except now for multi asset funds.
+This return was largely due to my market timing of the entry point after years waiting!, I never really believed in the can't time the market thing - Except now for multi asset funds.

 Holdings in the Growth Portfolio were increased significantly during the year, influenced by the increase in government money printing and my uneasiness in holding a high cash weighting.
 Most purchases were